zakariyaq313/memory-game/README.md

 </p>

 **Made using -**
-- React
+- React + Typescript
-- Typescript
+- Sass / SCSS
-- Sass
+- Icon components are custom made (by picking individual icons of choice from Font Awesome and Flaticon in the form of SVG and converting them into JSX components using this website - https://svg2jsx.com/)
 - **No additional libraries used**

 **Notes -**